-With uncountable businesses that boosts every economy, thousands of new businesses are emerging and dying in their first year.
+With uncountable businesses that boosts every economy, thousands of new startups are emerging and dying in their first year of business.
 Why?

 According to the Small Business Administration, two-third of new businesses survives for at least two years, and only 44% survive at least four years.